Fried Rice Chinese-Style Fakeaway

 How many calories are in this Fried Rice Chinese-Style Fakeaway?

-There are 342 calories per portion in this Fried Rice Chinese-Style Fakeaway, which means it falls into our Everyday Light category.
+There are 210 calories per portion in this Fried Rice Chinese-Style Fakeaway, which means they fall into our Everyday Light category.

 As a guide, an average man needs around 2,500kcal (10,500kJ) a day to maintain a healthy body weight.
 For an average woman, that figure is around 2,000kcal (8,400kJ) a day.
 Obviously, if your goal is to lose weight then you might want to adjust these slightly!
 You can read more about these recommendations on the NHS website.